 Once twoInARow() functions correctly, go back down to main() and uncomment the two lines of code after the "# check to see if..." comment.
 Start the cycle again: run, fix the errors Python catches, and test to make sure there aren't any remaining errors.

-And finally once equiv() functions correctly, uncomment the last two lines in main(), and test that average() works correctly.
-Use the same debugging techniques you used for the earlier parts of the lab.
+And finally, uncomment the last two lines in main(), and test that average() works correctly.
+Use the same methods you did for the earlier parts of the lab.

 Part 4: Completing Your Lab